cabloy/vona-vscode/README.md

-# Zova - Official
+# Vona - Official

-An extension offering commands and tools to make your experience with Zova more pleasant!
+An extension offering commands and tools to make your experience with Vona more pleasant!

 ## Features

-### Zova Create
+### Vona Create

 - Suite
 - Module